 Figure out what you’re posting for the month…

-- Come up with captions for posts
+- Plan out captions for posts

-- Finally, upload content to the app
+- Upload content to the planning app

 In the long run, scheduling your posts ahead of time saves a lot of stress AND time.
 It’s also awesome if you want to limit your time on the app and gives you more time during the day to actually live in the moment!
-I personally do not plan my posts out ahead of time unless I’m travelling…this is a goal of mine though!
+I personally do not plan my posts out ahead of time unless I’m traveling…this is a goal of mine though!
 Some of my favorite Scheduling apps are…Hootsuite, Later, Planoly and UNUM.